ranyeh24/business-website-template/README.md

 # Inazuma | Corporate & Business Website Template

 This is an open source corporate and business website template created by [Ranyeh](https://www.github.com/ranyeh24).
+Is just personal project for personal portfolio.

 To begin using this template, just extract the zipped files in any folder you want and run it.